Rhododendron – a further method of control

-Elliot D. (0) Rhododendron – a further method of control.
-Views
+Elliot D. (2003) Rhododendron – a further method of control.
+Views (National Trust).

 Originally introduced to Britain from Asia as an ornamental garden shrub, rhododendron Rhododendron ponticum has become naturalised on acidic soils, and is now considered invasive in many areas.
 Normal methods of rhododendron control during heathland and woodland restoration at Black Down in the Mendip Hills in Somerset (southwest England) had been largely successful, but in some areas of steep terrain or high tree density isolated pockets of rhododendron were difficult to treat.
 Therefore injection of a herbicide was tested as a possible eradication method.